 Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
-Pat's research broadly explores the mechanisms and processes through which economic inequalities become social inequalities, particularly as it relates to (1) families and parenting.
+His research broadly explores the mechanisms and processes through which economic inequalities become social inequalities, especially in the context of the families and parenting.
 Some recent projects have investigated family structure and parenting, income inequality and parenting, the consequences of families moving to put their children in better schools, and the buffering effects of religion on happiness when people lose their jobs.
 His publications include work in the American Sociological Review, Demography, Journal of Marriage and Family, and Social Forces.
 Pat teaches graduate and undergraduate courses on research design and quantitative methods.